 Electric vans are expected to grow in popularity as we edge closer to the 2035 ban on the sale of new diesel and petrol cars and vans.
-By then, the choice of electric vans will be better than ever, supported by a robust network of public charging points.
+By then, the choice of electric vans will be greater than ever, supported by a robust network of public charging points.
 Advancing technology also means vans will be able to travel further on a single charge and carry larger loads.

 The pros of electric vans